MarthaDuran/Reserch-Methods/Notebook_posts/_posts/20250424_test_for_fun.md

 # **Agar plating for *Synechococcus***

 In this protocol, we treat 0.35 and 0.28% LMA as synonyms since during the preparation, there are two steps of dilution.
 There is the initial LMA dilution of 0.35% and a subsequent dilution during the plate inoculation to the final concentration of 0.28% LMA.
 Given that we are looking to grow the bacteria in agarose, we aim to use mid-concentrated cultures.
-The cultures we used were WT5.3 and M5.3, both with concentrations of 7E+06.
+The cultures we used were WT5.3 and M5.3, both with concentrations of 7E+06. his protocol is based on [Brahamsha (1996)](https://journals.asm.org/doi/abs/10.1128/aem.62.5.1747-1751.1996)

 *Visual protocol*